 Protein-rich foods release amino acids into the blood.
 When amino acids such as tyrosine flood the body, they are quickly used to synthesize stimulants such as the excitatory neurotransmitters, epinephrine and norepinephrine, and thermogenic thyroid hormones.
 Excitatory neurotransmitters keep the brain active and thyroid hormones increase the body’s metabolic rate.
 Both effects disrupt sleep.
 Furthermore, by suddenly increasing the number of amino acids in the body, high-protein foods reduce the amount of tryptophan reaching the brain.

-If you struggle with hormone related night sweats and hot flashes you may want to consume more foods high in phytoestrogens such as roasted soy nuts, edamame, tempeh, tofu, soy milk and cheese (this should be non-GMO soy).
-Soy is also rich in important sleep promoting nutrients such as iron, B vitamins, calcium, vitamin E and magnesium.
+If you struggle with hormone related night sweats and hot flashes you may want to consume more foods high in phytoestrogens such as non-GMO soybeans or edamame, flax, sesame, or oats.
+Soy, specifically, is also rich in important sleep promoting nutrients such as iron, B vitamins, calcium, vitamin E and magnesium.

-This will take the strain off your digestion and enable your body to focus on sleeping as opposed to digesting
+It is best to consume a large breakfast, light lunch, and an even lighter evening meal.
+This structure will take the strain off your digestion and enable your body to focus on sleeping as opposed to digesting.

 Try and consume most of your fluids during the earlier part of the day.
 Drinking too much in the evening can cause frequent wakings to go to the bathroom.